 Our Board of Directors currently consists of six members.
 Other than our two external directors, our directors are elected by an ordinary resolution at the annual general meeting of our shareholders.
 The nomination of our directors is proposed by the Board of Directors.
 Our board has the authority to add additional directors up to the maximum number of 12 directors allowed under our Articles.
 Such directors appointed by the board serve until the next annual general meeting of the shareholders.
 Unless they resign before the end of their term or are removed in accordance with our Articles of Association, all of our directors, other than our external directors, will serve as directors until our next annual general meeting of shareholders.
-On May 2, 2013, at an annual general meeting of our shareholders, Pnina Fishman, Ilan Cohn, Liora Lev, Avi Sartani and Guy Regev were re-elected to serve as directors of our company.
-Yechezkel Barenholz was re-elected to serve as our external director at the December 19, 2011 extraordinary general meeting.
-Gil Oren was re-elected to serve as our external director at the provisions of the Israeli Companies Law, for a three-year term ending in December 25, 2014 and July 9, 2014, respectively.
-After these dates, Gil Oren's term as external director may be renewed for one additional three-year term.
-Yechezkel Barenholz may not be re-elected to serve as an external director as he was elected for three terms, the maximum term according to the provisions of the Israeli Companies Law.
-On May 30, 2013, Ilan Cohn was appointed as Chairman of the Board and on January, 2014, Liora Lev resigned from the Board of Directors.
+On October 22, 2015, at an annual general meeting of our shareholders, Pnina Fishman, Ilan Cohn, Avi Sartani, and Guy Regev were re-elected to serve as directors for a term expiring at our next annual general meeting of shareholders and until his or her respective successor is duly elected.
+On July 14, 2014, at an annual general meeting of our shareholders Gil Oren was re-elected to serve as one of our external directors for an additional three-year term ending July 9, 2017.
+On December 31, 2014, at a special meeting of our shareholders, Israel Shamay was elected to serve for a three-year term ending December 30, 2017 as one of our external directors.
+Israel Shamay may be re-elected for another two three-year terms.
+Gil Oren may not be re-elected to serve as an external director as he was elected for three terms, the maximum term according to the provisions of the Israeli Companies Law.
+On May 30, 2013, Ilan Cohn was appointed as Chairman of the Board.